hyperlane-dev/hyperlane-ai/dataset/dataset.md

 /// async fn standalone_request_cookies_handler(ctx: &Context) {}
 /// ```
 ///
-/// The macro accepts a variable name that will contain the Cookie header value.
+/// The macro accepts a variable name that will contain all cookies.
-/// The variable will be available as a String in the function scope.
+/// The variable will be available as a Cookies type in the function scope.
 #[proc_macro_attribute]
 pub fn request_cookies(attr: TokenStream, item: TokenStream) -> TokenStream {
     request_cookies_macro(attr, item, Position::Prologue)